alifa98/Evolutionary_NeuralNetwork_Game_Player/README.md

 ## How to play

-You can play the game with following command:
+You can play the game with the following command:

 `python game.py --mode thrust --play True`

-If you wnat to play another mode, just replace `thrust` with the desired game-mode name. (helicopter, gravity, thrust)
+If you want to play another mode, just replace `thrust` with the desired game-mode name. (helicopter, gravity, thrust)

 Also, you can start the game from a checkpoint which you were there before:

 `‫‪python‬‬ ‫‪game.py‬‬ ‫‪--mode‬‬ ‫‪$mode$‬‬ ‫‪--checkpoint‬‬ ‫‪checkpoint/$mode$/$gen_num$‬‬`

-## how to train
+## How to train

 Just run the mentioned command without `--play True`.